Jack-cky/SuperPriceWatchdog/README.md

 ## Motivation: Maximise Savings with Effortless Deal Hunting
 SuperPriceWatchdog stands for **Super**market **Price** **Watchdog**.
 It is a Telegram bot designed to monitor the fluctuating prices of products across major supermarkets in Hong Kong.
 The goal of its creation is to help users save significant amounts of time and effort while searching for the best available deals.

-Users receive daily notifications (except on Fridays) about exceptional offers on their selected items.
+Users receive daily notifications (except on Fridays and Saturday) about exceptional offers on their selected items.
 As highlighted previously, SuperPriceWatchdog seeks to alleviate the hassle of constant price monitoring, allowing users to redirect their time and energy towards other pursuits.

 <div align="center">
   <a href="https://forum.hkgolden.com/thread/7851001/page/1"><img src="./imgs/motivation.png" width="70%"></a>